Vero-Ventures/llm-swarm/README.md

   prettier
 ```

-### Configuration

-(If using online models) Make a copy of `.env.example`, rename it to `.env`, and add the appropriate values for the environment variables.

 ## Project Structure

 - Explain the directory structure and the purpose of each folder.
 (Just the ones you've worked on)